lassertos/masterarbeit/latex/arbeit/notes/quellen.md

 - description of a tool for teaching Linux
 - completely browser-based
+- a fork of jor1k
 - can be run offline once loaded
+- can run gcc in browser

 category: browser

+interesting: 3/5

 ## Matlab Programming Environment Based on Web